siddu-fungible/discovey/tools/docker/frr/README.md

-Containerized FRR
+Containerized FRR:

 In order to build a FRR container, follow these steps:

 	1. Clone FRR repo (git@github.com:fungible-inc/frr.git)
 	2. In build.sh set WORKDIR appropriately
 	3. Execute build.sh script:

 If building FRR for the first time on this host, then:
 	./build.sh init <frr-container-image-name>
 else:
         ./build.sh <frr-container-image-name>

-Executing build.sh will build FRR and also build the FRR container with the necessary config files/binaries.
+Executing build.sh will build FRR and also build the FRR container with the necessary config/binaries.

 To run a single FRR container instance, do this: